Abhinav-cloud482/shop_manager_tool/README.md

 * Database integration (SQLite/MySQL)

+## License

+This project is open-source and free to use.

 ## Author

 Developed as a simple POS system project using Python.

-## License

-This project is open-source and free to use.
+Abhinav Dixit

+Python Developer | Data & ML Enthusiast